world-federation-of-advertisers/cross_media_measurement_project_site/README.md

 It should also be possible to add multi-key identifiers to the system, which will improve quality and coverage over just a single identifier such as email.
 However, for this to be viable, the multi-key identifier has to be both secure and private, which requires significant technical work and research.

 The use of common identifiers for measurement also necessitates industry-wide legal and policy discussions (and consensus) that may take time to develop.
 On the other hand, leveraging such frameworks will enable more advertiser use cases, such as 1P audiences for reach, sales lift and multi-touch attribution.
-To that end, the technical working group recommends an ongoing WFA-led workstream to continue development of a privacy centric, industry accepted SUMID.
+To that end, the technical working group recommends a future WFA-led workstream to continue development of a privacy centric, industry accepted SUMID.

 ##### Comparison of VID and SUMID